Robot-Wranglers/.cmk/README.md

 [compose.mk](http://robot-wranglers.github.io/compose.mk) is a standard library for `make` that supports docker, polyglots, and domain-agnostic project automation.

 This is an opinionated starter kit of plugins / extensions for more specific types of projects automation tasks.
-They are perhaps *too opinionated* for you to be interested in them!, but they do demonstrate one want to integrate projects with `compose.mk` and to extend that more basic functionality.
+They are perhaps *too opinionated* for you to be interested in them!, but they do demonstrate a way to integrate projects with `compose.mk` and to extend that more basic functionality.

 See also [k8s-tools.git](https://github.com/Robot-Wranglers/k8s-tools) for kubernetes-specific automation.